RouninMedia/convertWebDirectorySchemaToMarkup/README.md

 # convertWebspaceSchemaToMarkup()
-Converts a web directory schema (expressed as JSON, a JS Object or as a PHP Array) into HTML Markup.
+Converts a web directory schema (expressed as JSON) into a JS Object or PHP Array and then into HTML Markup.

 ## CSS